TABLE OF CONTENTS

 During sampling, noise vectors seed the decoder which denoises outputs at each timestep based on text encoding guidance.
 Images thus become clearer from lower resolution to up to 1024x1024 resolution, lending global coherence.

-While stable diffusion displays exceptional image generation capabilities, it does have some limitations including:
+While Stable Diffusion Artificial Intelligence displays exceptional image generation capabilities, it does have some limitations including:

 To address these limitations and biases, you can implement additional training to customise Stable Diffusion's outputs for your specific needs by fine-tuning.
 There are three main approaches for user-accessible fine-tuning for stable diffusion: